|

 not know we knew.
 I suggest you keep a guard posted beside the

-shopsooner or later, that Balrog will reappear and then
+shopsooner or later, that Balrog will reappear and the guard

-people to maintain a watch," he said, thinking aloud, "we
+a watch," he said, thinking aloud; "we must disguise

-will need to disguise them, perhaps as carpenters or stonemasons
+them, perhaps as carpenters, or as stonemasons repairing one of

-repairing one of the buildings opposite; and they must all have
+the buildings opposite; and they must all have some knowledge

-some knowledge of spells, for our friend must be properly restrained
+of spells, for our friend must be properly restrained once they

 I will talk to Imrahil, Eomer and Faramir to see if we can use